 - Do your research, you know your business and brand the best so make sure you research the type of agency you are approaching and if you feel they align with your company in terms of size, scale and ambition.
+Do you know about northshoring for example?
 We are the best of the best, but it’s important we are on the same page from the very beginning which includes completing a PR brief.
 This way we can make sure you are 100% happy with your chosen agency as we are going to work closely together building your brand and surpassing your competitors.

 - Ask us anything – if you feel you have questions when completing the PR brief, we are always free for a chat.
 Please do get in touch and ask us anything if you are unsure of how to compete certain points.

 - You may need input from colleagues on your brief so be prepared to work as a team to complete a PR brief before returning it back to the agency.

 - Don’t keep it too short and sweet – if you only provide short, incomplete answers we will ask for more information from you.
 It’s important we clearly understand the information requested in our brief so we can come back with a proposal that will meet your needs and expectations.

 - Remember, the more information you provide the more specific a PR proposal will be.

 - Feedback is always welcome – after a PR pitch if you decide to proceed or even decline PR, feedback is always welcome on the proposal.
 Often, we can make adjustments or change elements to meet your expectations if needed.

 Please use this link to download our PR brief template which will take you through these questions and don’t forget to invite PR Agency One to your pitch.